SIDN/ietf-epp-restful-transport/src/draft-epp-restful-transport.md

 ###  Login

-The <login> command MUST NOT be implemented by a server.
+The Login command defined in [@!RFC5730] is used to configure a session and is part of the stateful nature of the EPP protocol.
+A REPP server is stateless and MUST not maintain any client state and MUST not implement the Login command.
+The client MUST add all the information to a REPP request that is required for the server to be able to properly process the request.

   <!--TODO ISSUE #16: do we support changing password using /password  -->
-The <newPW>
+Data attributes from the [@!RFC5730] Login command are either no longer used or are transferred to the server using a HTTP-header.

+-  clID: No longer used
+-  pw:  No longer used
+-  newPW:  No longer used
-element has been replaced by the Password resource.
-The <lang>
+- version:  This attributed has been replaced by the version in the server URL.
-element has been replaced by the Accept-Language HTTP request-header.
+- lang: This attribute has been replaced by the Accept-Language HTTP request-header.
+- svcs: This attribute has been replaced by 1 or more X-REPP-svcs HTTP request-headers.

-The <svcs> element has no equivalent in RESTful EPP, the client can use a <hello> to discover the server supported namespace URIs.
-The server MUST check every XML namespace used in client XML requests.
+The server MUST check the namespace used in all X-REPP-svcs HTTP request-header.
 An unsupported namespace MUST result in the appropriate EPP result code.

 ###  Logout

-The <logout> command MUST NOT be implemented by the server.
+The concept of a session is no longer sued by REPP, therefore the Logout command MUST not be implemented by the server.

 ## REPP Query Commands